wdawson/okta.github.io/_source/_posts/2018-11-15-node-express-typescript.md

 ## Learn More About Node and TypeScript

-This tutorial only begins to scratch the surface of what you can do with Node.js and TypeScript.
+This tutorial only scratches the surface of what you can do with Node.js and TypeScript.
 Below are more resources to explore.

 * [TypeScript Learning Resources](https://medium.com/@jcreamer898/typescript-learning-resources-b1205a98c47c) by [Jonathan Creamer](https://twitter.com/jcreamer898)
 * [TypeScript Node Starter](https://github.com/Microsoft/TypeScript-Node-Starter) - an open-source project by Microsoft